-Combining her classical training in French cuisine with her native Thai roots, chef and owner Sivika “Pon” Hunter creates elegant but affordable dishes such as smoky Chinese eggplant and Thai-style Cornish game hen with sticky rice.
-Pon Thai has a large wine selection to match its diverse menu; the white wines are designed to play off dishes that are heavy on spices and chilies.
+Combining her classical training in French cuisine with her Thai roots, chef and owner Sivika “Pon” Hunter creates elegant but affordable dishes such as smoky Chinese eggplant and a variety of traditional Thai curries.
+Pon Thai has a large wine selection [http://www.ponthaibistro.com/drink-menu] to match its diverse menu; the white wines are designed to play off dishes that are heavy on spices and chilies.
 Hunter’s menu features what she calls the “trinity of sauces”—fish sauce, oyster sauce, and soy sauce.
-Among the standout dishes is the larb duck, an entrée of minced duck, mint, cilantro, fried shallots, lemon grass, toasted rice powder, and crushed chili-lime dressing.
-One visit and you’ll discover why Pon Thai has been called an “emerging gem” by the Boston Globe.
+Among the standout dishes is the laab duck, an entrée of minced duck, mint, cilantro, fried shallots, lemongrass, roasted rice powder, crushed pepper, and tamarind dressing.
+One visit and you’ll discover why the Boston Globe declared the bistro an “emerging gem” in 2015.

 221 Washington St.

 Leslie Epps, the florist behind Finesse, believes that the most beautiful bouquets must be designed with love.
-Using the highest quality flowers, she assembles exceptional arrangements for birthdays, weddings, funerals, and any occasion in between.
+Using the freshest flowers possible, she assembles intricate arrangements for birthdays, weddings, funerals, and any occasion in between.
 You’ll also find easy-to-care-for houseplants like bromeliads, cacti, and pothos, an ideal way to bring nature into your apartment or dormitory.

 The Children’s Book Shop